 Wayne | campandro.com

-Located on a 120-acre lakeside campus, Androscoggin is the summer home for 275 boys ages 8 through 15 and 75 staff members.
-With one seven-week session—first year campers can enroll for four weeks—that offers a wide range of team sports, individual activities, and an extensive trip program, boys can participate in every activity and also specialize in their favorites.
+Located on a 120-acre lakeside campus, Androscoggin is the summer home for 275 boys ages 8 through 15 and 100 staff members.
+One seven-week session (first-year campers can enroll for four weeks) offers a wide range of team sports, individual activities, and an extensive trip program.
+Boys can participate in every activity and also specialize in their favorites.

 Casco | camparcadia.com

 Over 350 acres provide the ideal out-of-doors environment for 170 girls from 12 different countries.
 Basic activities include boating, campcraft, and swimming, while elective activities include a literary journal called Chipmunk Chatter, gymnastics, knitting, and diving.

 Camp Beech Cliff is a summer day camp and recreation facility on 50 acres bordering Acadia National Park and Echo Lake.
 They offer traditional and specialty programs for summer campers ages 5 through 15, including dog sledding, lobstering, and the Junior Maine Guide program.
 Through Acadia Leadership Institute at Camp Beech Cliff, year-round activities are available, including custom adventure excursions, challenge course experiences, trainings, and more.

 Based on a 750-acre island, Camp Berwick is run by the Berwick Boys Foundation.The camps goal is to help teenage boys develop physically, mentally, and morally through a summer camp experience of living and working alongside their peers.
 Activities include outdoor living, forestry, carpentry, seamanship, mechanics, cooking, first aid, and constructionall with an emphasis on leadership.